 - recording ownership of collections held at the Museum;

 - helping us respect your choices and preferences (e.g. if you ask not to receive marketing material, we’ll keep a record of this).

 Internal research and analysis

 We carry out research and analysis on our supporters, donors, and volunteers to determine the success of campaigns and appeals, better understand behaviour and responses, and identify patterns and trends.
-This helps inform our approach towards campaigning and makes the American Museum in Britain stronger and a more effective organisation.
+This helps inform our approach towards campaigning and makes the American Museum & Gardens stronger and a more effective organisation.
 Understanding our supporters, and what they care about also helps us provide a better experience (e.g. through more relevant communications).

 Responding to your questions or feedback